IBM/presto-hudi-workshop/docs/lab-2/README.md

 (10 rows)
 ```

-We can also look in the Minio UI again to see the different files that are created for each table.
+We can also look in the Minio UI again to see the different files that have been created.
+(TODO insert screenshot)

-Let's add data in the spark-shell one more time, this time specifying that we want to compact the MoR table after the second commit.
+Let's add data in the `spark-shell` one more time, this time specifying that we want to compact the MoR table after the second commit.
+This means that both the changes made in this operation and in the previous "insert" operation will be made "final".

 ```
 val moreUpdates = convertToStringList(dataGen.generateUpdates(100))